SKAHP/One-Engi/holeman.md

 HOLEMAN: Yes, standing up.
 You know, we all stood up in those days.

-JOHNSON: Then they switched over to the Indian Treaty Room.
+JOHNSON: **Then they switched over to the Indian Treaty Room.**

 HOLEMAN: That was Eisenhower.
 My recollection is Eisenhower.

 JOHNSON: But it actually started later in the Truman period.

 HOLEMAN: Maybe I'm getting the television thing.
-You see, they filmed Eisenhower in the Indian Treaty Room.
+You see, **they filmed Eisenhower in the Indian Treaty Room.**

 JOHNSON: They televised it?

 HOLEMAN: Not live.
 They filmed it; they kinescoped it, or whatever they did.
 Then if Hagerty liked it he let it go, if he didn't he had the right to censor it.
 He never did, but...

-JOHNSON: But they didn't do that with Truman; they didn't do any kinescopes?
+JOHNSON: **But they didn't do that with Truman; they didn't do any kinescopes?**

 HOLEMAN: I don't believe so.
-Now, again, nobody's memory is perfect, but I don't think so.
+Now, **again, nobody's memory is perfect**, but I don't think so.
 I think it was Q and

 \[16\]